amclark42/ProgrammingWithoutTheProgramming/script.md

 It’s an apt metaphor, because when you write programs or scripts, your “robots” will generally do exactly what you tell them to do, and no more.
 If all goes well, they accomplish your task without complaining.
 But you have to be careful telling your robot what to do.
-If you’re too vague, or the program runs into something unexpected, or you haven't thought out the implications of your instructions...
+If you’re too vague, or the program runs into something unexpected, or you haven’t thought out the implications of your instructions...
 Well, the robot will still try to do what you’ve told it to do, but you might not like the results.